isabella232/500apps-public-gtm-convertpath/README.md

 5. Read through the GTM Terms of Service.
 Click Yes to accept them and continue.

 6. You will get a container with a code snippet.
 Copy the code and paste it into every page of your site in the recommended places.
-Click Ok to close the code snippet box and finish setting up the GTM manager and your first container.
+Click OK to close the code snippet box and finish setting up the GTM manager and your first container.